sharife/goldenthread-v2/site/content/tickets/_index.md

           [Register here](https://goldenthread.secure.force.com/ticket/#/instances/a0F3Z00000rP1q7UAC) for the IN-PERSON event!

           Proof of vaccination against COVID-19 is required to attend.
-A negative COVID-19 test within the previous 72 hours is acceptable in the case of medical or religious exemption.
+A negative COVID-19 test within the previous 48 hours is also acceptable.
 Please be prepared to present proof at the theatre.

           A well-fitted face covering is required for entry and must be worn at all times.